BrowserBox/BrowserBox/README.md

 For a comprehensive list of features and their availability in BrowserBoxPro, refer to the feature table below.

-## Features of BrowserBox Pro in a Zero Trust Environment
+## Features of BrowserBox in a Zero Trust Environment

-BrowserBox Pro offers an array of advanced features that set it apart from other versions of remote browser isolation.
-With fully open source-code, non-commercial use for free, frequent updates and cutting-edge technology, BrowserBox Pro provides an enhanced browsing experience with superior rendering, top-tier graphics, and minimal lag.
+BrowserBox offers an array of advanced features that set it apart from other versions of remote browser isolation.
+With fully source-available code, non-commercial use for free, frequent updates and cutting-edge technology, BrowserBox provides an enhanced browsing experience with superior rendering, top-tier graphics, and minimal lag.
 Here are the key features of BrowserBox Pro:

 - Advanced streaming technology and variable bitrate innovations for smoother browsing experience
 - Superior rendering and graphics capabilities